Conservatory Cost

 • Instead of going to a conservatory specialist and paying to customise your new building, consider getting one ‘off the shelf’.
 Some larger DIY shops now sell complete conservatory packs, and where you’ll lose out on choice, you’ll make up for in savings.

 • Ensure you have a clear purpose for the new room(s) before you begin your search.
-You’ll need more sockets and lights for a kitchen (which will be used all day, every day).
-However, a crafting or reading room may only need a little heating, and space for a comfy armchair.
+You’ll need more sockets and lights for the kitchen (which will be used all day, every day).
+However, a crafting or reading room may only need a little heating and space for a comfy armchair.

 • Do you need a large entry to your existing home?
 The smaller the area to knock through, the cheaper the final cost – so a large door will be considerably cheaper than opening up the full side of your house.